 The residency program offers a wide range of rotation experiences with the flexibility to customize each rotation to fit the resident’s goals and interests.
 Longitudinal opportunities include quality improvement and research projects, order set and policy review, medication use evaluations, code blue and code stroke response, conducting independent clinic visits in the ICU Recovery Clinic, precepting PGY1 residents and students from three different schools of pharmacy, lecturing to medical, nursing and pharmacy staff and departmental committee involvement.

-The practice experience component of the program consists of emergency department, acute care and critical care coverage, which allows the resident to develop emergency medical response abilities, and medical-surgical evening coverage, which provides experience triaging multiple tasks and patient care needs in a variety of practice environments.
+The practice experience component of the program consists of emergency department, acute care and critical care coverage, which allows the resident to develop experience triaging multiple tasks and patient care needs in a variety of practice environments.

 As a preeminent academic medical center in North Carolina, patient care services at Atrium Health Wake Forest Baptist are staffed by multidisciplinary teams composed of pharmacists, physicians, nurses, respiratory therapists and dieticians, among others.
 There is a long-standing history of integrated pharmacy services, with pharmacists serving as key members of the patient care team.
 The academic environment affords optimal learning opportunities for pharmacy residents.